-- The School of Nursing and Allied Health is responsible for student performance only while in course required laboratory and/or clinical experiences under guidance of WKU faculty members. - Nursing students who are employed in a clinical role of any type must adhere to the regulations of the Kentucky Board of Nursing or other State Board of Nursing. - Student employees are the responsibility of the employer.
+• The School of Nursing and Allied Health is responsible for student performance only while in course required laboratory and/or clinical experiences under guidance of WKU faculty members.

+• Nursing students who are employed in a clinical role of any type must adhere to the regulations of the Kentucky Board of Nursing or other State Board of Nursing.